elastic/kibana/CONTRIBUTING.md

 #### Setting Up SSL

-Kibana includes self-signed certificates that can be used for development purposes in the browser and while communicating with Elasticsearch: `yarn start --ssl` & `yarn es snapshot --ssl`.
+Kibana includes self-signed certificates that can be used for development purposes in the browser and for communicating with Elasticsearch: `yarn start --ssl` & `yarn es snapshot --ssl`.

 ### Linting